 As explained above, the IP in VoIP stands for ‘Internet Protocol’ and is a term used to describe the data being transferred across the internet.
 When applied to describe voice data, it’s often referred to as VoIP.

-VoIP describes how these call sessions are bundled together from one user.
+Hosted VoIP solutions describe how these call sessions are bundled together from one user.
 It’s an industry term that makes it easier to indicate how many groups of calls you might need at any one time.

 If you are interested in learning about the benefits of VoIP, Take a look at our 5 advantages of VoIP for business blog for more details on how it may help you.